mozilla-l10n/documentation/appstores/new_release.md

 ```

 ## Track the files in dashboards updating Langchecker
 You then need to start tracking these files in Langchecker.
-The process is described in detail in [../webdashboards/add_new_file.md](this document).
+The process is described in detail in [this document](../webdashboards/add_new_file.md).

 Again, you need to create a branch in the langchecker repository.
 ```